Houghton's Hyderabad heroics

 In Wellington, Harry Cave was born.
 He was the best of an extended family of cricketers known almost inevitably as "The Cavemen", and he captained New Zealand in nine of his 19 Tests.
 His performances were modest, as a record of 34 wickets at 43 suggests, but he did play a crucial role in his country's first Test win, over West Indies in Auckland in 1955-56, with match figures of 8 for 43 from 40 overs.

 Birth of New Zealand wicketkeeper Artie Dick whose 17 Tests were spread out over four countries - at home, South Africa, Pakistan and England.
 In his first Test, in Durban in 1962, Dick was a busy man - taking six catches and effecting one stumping.
 He got his only fifty in the same series, in New Zealand's 72-run win in in Cape Town.
 Dick played first-class cricket for Otago and Wellington.

 Birth of the elegant Australian batsman Johnny Taylor, who is best remembered for his solitary Test century, against England in Sydney in 1924-25.
-He made 108 and added 127 for the last wicket with Arthur Mailey - still an Australian record in Ashes Tests - despite a boil on the back of his knee which was being aggravated by the friction of his pad-strap.
+He made 108 and added 127 for the last wicket with Arthur Mailey - which stood as an Australian record in Ashes Tests for 90-odd years - despite a boil on the back of his knee which was being aggravated by the friction of his pad-strap.
 He died in Sydney in 1971.